 How do you do that?

-Begin with a SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) to determine how your product will stand out in this new environment.
+Begin with a SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) to determine how your product will stand out in this new market.

-Strengths: You use
+Strengths: You sell

 Weaknesses: Your current line only includes four designs, and therefore your product offerings are limited.